keithasaurus/koda-validate/README.md

 #### Lazy
 `Lazy`'s main purpose is to allow for the use of recursion in validation.
 An example use case of this might be replies in a comment thread.
-This can be done with mutually recursive functions, as seen below.
+This can be done with mutually recursive functions.
+For simplicity, here's an example of parsing a kind of non-empty list.

 ```python
 from typing import Optional